tiffon/take/README.rst

         ]
     }

-To copy more than one property, separate the propertynames with a space or a comma and new-line"
+To copy more than one property, separate the property names with a space or a comma and new-line:

 ::